JacksonBates/fcc-git-nomic/RULES.md

 This rule applies retroactively.

 ## 9 - Squish Bugs
-If a player has accumalated bugs in their software, they can pay another player with the title 'Hunter of Bugs' to remove the bug for them at a cost of ONE sticker which will be paid directly to the 'Hunter of Bugs'.
+If a player has accumulated bugs in their software, they can pay another player with the title 'Hunter of Bugs' to remove the bug for them at a cost of ONE sticker which will be paid directly to the 'Hunter of Bugs'.
 A player cannot remove their own bugs, even if they are also a 'Hunter of Bugs'